As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Paint Brushes:

-You can use a paintbrush or anything with long bristles to carefully clean off your mineral.
-This is to take away any unnecessary dust or dirt so that you can have a clearer look.
+You can use a paintbrush or anything with long bristles to clean off your mineral carefully.
+This removes any unnecessary dust or dirt to have a clearer look.

 - Pocket Tools: